ubcbraincircuits/whitepaper/source/data_sharing/frdr.rst

 FRDR includes search functionality for its own datasets and datasets that it harvests from other sources such as the Scholars Portal Dataverse.
 Users can search for/deposit datasets using the online web interface or by using an API.
-Note that while depositing data requires authorisation, anybody can search for datasets.
+Note that while depositing data requires authorization, anybody can search for datasets.
 FRDR is also format agnostic, and allows users to manage the dataset file hierarchy.
 It also support embargos.
 They also issue DOIs for all deposited datasets.
 Other features include data integrity checks using checksums, curation and upload authentication.